travis-ci/docs-travis-ci-com/docs/user/languages/go.md

 Travis VMs are 64 bit and currently provide

- * go 1.0
+ * any tagged version of Go (via gvm)
  * core GNU build toolchain (autotools, make), cmake, scons

 Go projects on travis-ci.org assume you use Make or straight Go build tool by default.

 ## Specifying a Go version to use

-Travis CI supports Go 1.0, which is installed by default, but you can also use 1.1 and the latest Go version from tip.
+Travis CI uses gvm, so you can use any tagged version of Go or use `tip` to get the latest version.

     go:
       - 1.0